Katy Trail Frequently Asked Questions

 Jefferson City page

-for more information on these towns.
+for more information on these towns and how to reach them.

-Washington MO Hotels and Motels
+Also: Washington MO Hotels and Motels

 I don't want to go it alone - how can I get support in planning my trip, arranging lodging, etc.?